 The trader must restrict trading to the days and hours as outlined on the consent at the time of grant and/or renewal.
-Loading and unloading will be restricted to the hours of the appropriate Traffic Regulation Order in force at the time or by direction of West Midlands Police or other authorised Council officer.
+Loading and unloading will be restricted to the hours of the appropriate Traffic Regulation Order in force at the time or by direction of West Midlands Police or other Authorised Council Officer.

-Any trading involving hot food or drinks between 11pm and 5 am will also require a separate application under the Licensing Act 2003.
+Any trading involving hot food or drinks between 23:00 hours and 05:00 hours will also require a separate application under the Licensing Act 2003.

-The consent holder shall ensure whilst trading his/her current identity badge is worn at all times.
+The consent holder shall ensure that, whilst trading, their current identity badge is worn at all times.